Lawyer's glittering career closes | Dandenong Star Journal

 Thinking laterally, Mr Kennedy devised a lease in which the bank took a “spiritual interest” in the property.

-As a mentor to young lawyers, he gets a kick out of the ‘lightglobe moments’ when they discover the inner “intelligence that hasn’t been tested at school”.
+As a mentor to young lawyers, he gets a kick out of the ‘lightglobe moments’ when they discover the inner “intelligence that hasn’t been teased out at school”.

-Also there’s the ‘bushie’ in him that inspires his hunting for feral deer.
+Also there’s the ‘bushie’ in him – perhaps from his Chilton-raised father – that inspires his hunting for feral deer.

 Apart from providing a delicious feed of venison, deer is culled because of its rampant destruction of bushland and farms across Australia.